When you hear “warehouse automation,” what do you think?

 “If you don’t need it, why do you want to pay for it?” asks Tony.
 “For instance, you might need a cut-and-dry ASRS package that can be provided very affordably, but a bigger software company might charge 4x as much for it, plus $30,000/year in maintenance and support.”

-ISD is product and brand agnostic.
-We work with vendor partners to mix and match solutions and find what is right for your operation, so you’re never stuck with an expensive bill for technology you don’t need.
-And we negotiate on your behalf, acting like another member of your team.
+ISD is product and brand-agnostic.
+We work with vendor partners to mix and match solutions and identify the right fit for your operation, so you’re never stuck with an expensive bill for technology you don’t need.
+We negotiate on your behalf, acting as another member of your team.
 Learn more about how we partner.

 9. Automation isn’t: Something you have to manage alone.

 Some vendors are interested in the sale.
-They want to get their products into your warehouse, or installed onto your systems, and move on to the next customer.
+They want to get their products into your warehouse or installed on your systems, then move on to the next customer.

 At ISD, we’re interested in partnership.

 We believe in collaborative automation.
-We know you’re the experts of how your business runs today, and that our team of agile engineers can design how it could run tomorrow.
+We know you’re the experts on how your business runs today, and that our team of agile engineers can design how it could run tomorrow.

 We start our partnerships long before a sale.